 Small Angle X-Ray Scattering with Microcrystalline Materials

 Liquid crystalline phases are often highly viscous.
-They do not undergo diffusive Brownian motion but show gel-like behaviour.
+They do not undergo diffusive Brownian motion but show gel-like behavior.
 If the size of the microcrystals is large and only a few crystals fit into the incident beam, no sufficient averaging of all crystal orientations is guaranteed.
 Only one particular configuration is probed by the SAXS experiment.
 Rotating the sample cell during the measurement is an efficient way of obtaining the ensemble averaged scattering curve for such samples.

 To receive this document please enter your email below.